 Once you start paddling, the motion and the paddles might scare Lucky.
 Keep an eye on him and don’t forget your commands.
-“Stay” is the most important one, and you shouldn’t even think about a kayak journey before your dog has mastered it perfection.
+“Stay” is the most important one, and you shouldn’t even think about a kayak journey before your dog has mastered it to perfection.

 You’d have to keep your dog happy during the journey, so you’d better stock up on treats.
 Giving Lucky tasty food is an excellent encouragement to keep him sitting/lying still.